 In 2022 alone, Airbnb hosts in the US collectively earned approximately $22 billion by renting out their spaces to travelers, with the typical host earning more than $14,000 over the year.
 And in 2023, Airbnb hosts from around the globe earned more than $57 billion.
 Interestingly, most hosts (more than 75%) share just one home.

 As a host, you can expect to earn from a few hundred to several thousand dollars per month.
-Yet, it's important to remember that, as with any sort of side business, the success of hosting on Airbnb will depend on many factors, including
+Yet, it's important to remember that, as with any side business, the success of hosting on Airbnb will depend on many factors, including

-• The location of your vacation rental property
+- The location of your vacation rental property

-• Market rates per night in your area
+- Market rates per night in your area

-• The current state of your property and the amenities you offer
+- The current state of your property and the amenities you offer

-• Seasonal variations in demand
+- Seasonal variations in demand

-• The property's average occupancy rate
+- The property's average occupancy rate

-• The maintenance and upkeep costs and many other considerations
+- The maintenance and upkeep costs, and many other considerations

-The Negative Consequence of Passive Income
+The Negative Consequences of Passive Income

 We cannot give financial or legal advice, but we hosted Amanda Han, Tax Strategist and Managing Director at Keystone CPA, on our podcast.
 She distilled all the popular STR tax optimization strategies, and we highly recommend reading the recap or listening to the full episode.